-Owen went on to praise the Stoke fans, who regularly top surveys as the loudest supporters in England, adding that he cannot wait to play at the Britannia Stadium.
+Owen went on to praise the Stoke City fans, who regularly top surveys as the loudest supporters in England, and admitted he cannot wait to play at the Britannia Stadium.

-"Obviously, they don't get 70,000 here, but it's full every week and pound-for-pound is definitely one of the noisiest in the country," he enthused.
+“Obviously they don’t get 70,000 here, but it’s full every week and pound-for-pound is definitely one of the noisiest in the country," he added.

-"I can only speak for when I’ve played here, but it's always been like that then.
-That's certainly part of the challenge for me here and something I'm looking forward to."
+“I can only speak for when I’ve played here, but it’s always been like that.
+That’s certainly part of the challenge for me here and something I’m looking forward to.”

 Owen could now make his debut when Manchester City visit the Britannia Stadium a week on Saturday.